A Galley Kitchen Gets a Scandinavian Look

 “I had a pretty clear vision of the aesthetics and giving myself that extra year solidified those design decisions.
 My sofa faces the kitchen, so I’d spend more hours than I’d like to admit looking at it and imagining what I’d do,” Jen said.

 Though the kitchen had an opening to the living room, it still felt closed off to the rest of the apartment because its working surfaces were behind a wall.
 “A weird empty space in the left part of the kitchen was supposed to be an eat-in area, but I was never going to use it for that,” she said.
+Sweeten brings homeowners an exceptional renovation experience by personally matching trusted general contractors to your project, while offering expert guidance and support—at no cost to you.

 The contractors removed a wall came down and replaced it with a peninsula to connect the kitchen and living room.
 Instead of building out full upper cabinets, Jen opted for open shelving for an airy feel.
 She also took advantage of the extra space on the left side of the kitchen to add more base cabinetry.
 “Though I heard my share of conflicting opinions about open shelving, I’m so glad I stuck to my guns,” she said.